-Media strategy, persuasive writing, data visualization, social media, relationships with national U.S. media
+Media strategy, content creation, social media, relationships with U.S. media, Korean economics and politics

 The Washington Post, Hyundai Motor Co.

-Before coming to BGR, Frank led Hyundai Motor’s global public relations efforts from company headquarters in Seoul.
-He became a director at Hyundai Motor in 2010 and was promoted to Vice President of Global Corporate Communications two years later.
-He created the company’s first English-language corporate media site, including a blog and Twitter feed, and helped establish the company’s first public relations operation in the Middle East in Dubai.
+Before coming to BGR, Frank was Vice President of Global Corporate Communications for Hyundai Motor at the automaker’s Seoul, South Korea, headquarters.
+He created the company’s first English-language corporate media site, including a blog and Twitter feed.
+Stories he pitched played prominently in such major media outlets as the Wall Street Journal, Advertising Age and Bloomberg.
 He worked closely with Hyundai Motor government affairs offices in Washington and Brussels on breaking and long-range issues including labor, energy and trade.
-Stories he pitched played prominently in such major media outlets as the Wall Street Journal, Advertising Age and Bloomberg.
 During Frank’s tenure, Hyundai was named “Fastest Growing Brand” by Interbrand in 2011 and 2012.

-Frank is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” the story of his three years as the only American at Hyundai Motor headquarters in Seoul, South Korea, and his rules on doing business in Confucian East Asia.
+Frank is the author of “Seoul Man: A Memoir of Cars, Culture, Crisis, and Unexpected Hilarity Inside a Korean Corporate Titan,” the story of his three years as the only American at Hyundai Motor headquarters.
+It was named a Best Book of 2016 by the New York Post.

-Frank previously worked for 18 years as an editor and reporter at the Washington Post.
-He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries, tracking media policy on the Hill and at the Federal Communications Commission.
-As an editor, Frank managed a team of eight reporters with a diverse range of beats.
+Prior to Hyundai, Frank worked for 18 years as an editor and reporter at the Washington Post.
+He covered the global financial crisis of 2008-2010 as well as the media and entertainment industries.
 Frank appeared frequently as a media industry expert on CNBC, MSNBC, PBS and other networks.

-Frank attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
-Frank lives in the Washington, D.C., area with his wife and daughters.
+He attended West Virginia University where he received a bachelor’s degree in mechanical engineering.
+He lives in the Washington, D.C., area with his wife and daughters.